-The most common source of non-robustness in our systems is the occasional failure of our environmental chambers.
-In order to minimize such variations, and to house our fountain clocks, we have been approved for a new clock building, whose design phase will begin in early 2005.
+The most common source of non-robustness is the occasional failure of the environmental chambers.
+In order to minimize such variations, and to house the fountain clocks, we have begun plans for a new clock building, whose construction is scheduled to begin in late 2005.

-Our clocks are protected by an electrical power system whose design includes multiple parallel and independent pathways, each of one of which is capable of supplying the full electrical power needs of the Master Clock.
+The clocks are protected by an electrical power system whose design includes multiple parallel and independent pathways, each of which is capable of supplying the full electrical power needs of the Master Clock.
 The components of each pathway are automatically interchangeable, and the entire system is supplemented by local batteries at the clocks that can sustain performance long enough for staff to arrive and effect most possible repairs.
 Although we have never experienced a complete failure of this system, most of the components have failed at least once.
-These failures and periodic testing give some confidence to the robustness of the system.
+These failures and periodic testing give some confidence in the robustness of the system.

-The common design in all our operations and improvements is reliance upon multiple parallel redundant systems continuously operated and monitored.
+The common design in all the operations and improvements is reliance upon multiple parallel redundant systems continuously operated and monitored.
 Such a scheme can be no more reliable than the monitoring process.
-For this reason, we have also ordered the parts to create a system wherein we will have two fully real-time interchangeable and redundant computer systems in two different buildings.
-Each would be capable of carrying the full load of our operations and sensing when the other has failed so it can instantly take control.
+For this reason, we have also ordered the parts to create a system wherein will have two fully we real-time interchangeable and redundant computer systems in two different buildings.
+Each would be capable of carrying the full load of operations and sensing when the other has failed so it can instantly take control.
 Each computer could access data continuously being stored in either of two mirrored disk arrays in the two buildings, and each of those disk arrays has redundant storage systems so that three components would have to fail before data are lost.
 In addition, we do a daily tape backup of all data, and maintain a restrictive firewall policy.
-To supplement the automated system, we have installed a password-protected Web-based monitoring system so that any employee who has access to the Internet can check the health, documentation, and status of our key systems at any time.
+To supplement the automated system, we have installed a password-protected Web-based monitoring system so that any employee who has access to the Internet can check the health, documentation, and status of the key systems at any time.